Central America, Central America

 Available visa types for Americans looking to move to Costa Rica

-For individuals investing at least $150,000 in an approved Costa Rican enterprise, including real estate, active businesses, sustainable tourism, or securities.
-Grants temporary residency with path to permanent residency after 3 years.
+For individuals investing at least $150,000 in Costa Rican real estate, business, or qualifying projects.
+Reduced threshold under 2021 Law 9996 (still active for certain investments).
+Leads to permanent residency after 3 years.

 For retirees with stable pension income